Home > Tours > Asia Tours > Central Asia Tours > Tajikistan Expedition: Pamir Highway & beyond

 Arrive into Dushanbe today (or very early morning next day) and overnight.
 Stay: Atlas Hotel (or similar).

 We leave the hotel around 10.
 30am and start exploring Dushanbe, the capital of Tajikistan.
-We start with an overview of Tajik history at the National Museum of Antiquities, where we see the skeleton of a Sogdian princess and a reclining Buddha statue.
+We start with an overview of Tajik history at the National Museum of Antiquities, where we see a reclining Buddha statue.
 Next, we visit Mehrgon Market where we can try local fruits and learn Tajik bargaining skills.
 We have lunch (not included) in a cafe within a training centre run by the NGO Chatr, which means umbrella.
 The centre provides free courses to women who have suffered abuse.

 Later in the afternoon, we walk beside the fountains of Rudaki Avenue and visit the Rudaki Monument, dedicated to the founder of Tajik-Persian literature.
 We also see the Ismail Somoni monument to the first emir of the Tajik nation.